Elementary to Middle School

 Advocacy Services provided by DSL

-Our School Age Education staff can provide consultation regarding your child’s IEP, attend school-based meetings and/or consult with your child’s teacher regarding academic issues during your child’s school experience.
-There is a free service.
+Our School Age Education staff can provide consultation regarding your child’s IEP, attend school-based meetings, and/or consult with your child’s teacher regarding academic issues during your child’s school experience.
+This is a free service.

-IEP Tool Kit- The special education system and IEP process can be overwhelming and confusing.
+• IEP Tool Kit- The special education system and IEP process can be overwhelming and confusing.
 We’ve put together a tool kit to help you understand a little more about how the IEP process and meetings run.
-You can find that information here.
-But, as always, feel free to reach out to us with any questions.
+Check out the IEP Tool Kit here.
+As always, feel free to reach out to us with any questions.

-IEP Binder- You will find that organization of your IEP meetings will help the process run more smoothly each year.
+• IEP Binder- You will find that organization of your IEP meetings will help the process run more smoothly each year.
 We’ve created a binder for you to help you organize your child’s IEPs.
-Call Susan Teaford or Tammy Gilles at DSL to get your free IEP binder.
+Contact Susan Teaford at DSL to get your free IEP binder.

 As always, we are here to help you!
 Any questions or concerns, do not hesitate to contact us.